GF2++

 Sets any unused bits in the last occupied word to 0.

-This is used to enforce the guarantee that unused bits in the store are always set to 0.
+This method can be used to enforce the guarantee that unused bits in the store are always set to 0.

 ◆ clear()